jjg/ender-5-plus/journal.md

 I'm not sure what to take-away from this.
 Clearly I need to do something to make it stop crashing the X axis when it initializes, and I need to do something to make the Z compensation "stick".

+Attempting a second print.
+The z offset value stuck (still -2.00), so hopefully that won't cause problems but I fully expect the x axis to crash during initialization.

+As expected th X crashed, but after that printing went well.
+I dialed the z offest to -2.01 because the first layer was a bit off but now it seems good.